-This is where an online panel can save the day by connecting your business directly to the users of your platforms so you can get faster feedback at every stage.
+This is where an online research community can save the day by connecting your business directly to the users of your platforms so you can get faster feedback at every stage.

 1. The users you need are right at your fingertips

 Recruiting real users of your website or app is often a huge hurdle to conducting user experience research.
-The beauty of having a panel is that all the heavy-lifting of recruiting is done up-front.
-One of the most important steps to recruiting a strong panel is developing a screening survey and determining the optimal panel composition for your needs.
+The beauty of having a community is that all the heavy-lifting of recruiting is done up-front.
+One of the most important steps to recruiting a strong research community is developing a screening survey and determining the optimal composition for your needs.
 If there are personas or segments that are key to your research, typing questions can be built into the screener to identify these groups.
-If you are planning to use your panel for user experience research, a series of technographic questions should also be included to identify key user groups by device and platform.
+If you are planning to use your community for user experience research, a series of technographic questions should also be included to identify key user groups by device and platform.

-2. Panels allow for agile usability testing cadences
+2. Research communities allow for agile usability testing cadences

 Moderated user testing should ideally always follow development sprints, but aggressive schedules mean that this key step is often skipped.
-A panel helps streamline the process by cutting out the hassle of finding users and makes it easier to get on a regular testing cadence with your customers.
+An online research community helps streamline the process by cutting out the hassle of finding users and makes it easier to get on a regular testing cadence with your customers.
 Scheduling, participant communication, and tech support are all key components of being able to successfully and efficiently conduct the usability testing sessions.
-Trained UX moderators can conduct sessions with customers, make sense of the findings, and provide recommendations on next steps.
+Trained UX moderators can conduct sessions with customers, make sense of the findings, and provide recommendations on the next steps.